 You must have a job offer before you can get a social security number.
-If you have a job offer please follow these steps:
+If you have an on-campus job offer, please follow these steps:

-- Have your employer fill out the Employment Verification Formand bring it to the Kearney International Center for a signature once completed. (no appointment needed)
+- Have your employer fill out the Employment Verification Form and bring it to the Kearney International Center for a signature. (no appointment needed)

 - Fill out the Social Security application (instructions are included)

-- Take the Employment Verification Form and Social Security Application along with your orginal documents (I-20, Passport, Visa and I-94) to the Social Security Office:
+- Take the Employment Verification Form, the Social Security Application, and your orginal immigration documents (I-20, Passport, Visa and I-94) to the Social Security Office:

 12 Civic Center Plaza, Ste 1550

 9:00am-3:30pm (except holidays)

 - Bring your receipt (a letter) back to the Kearney International Center.

 Off-campus employment authorization, for employment in your field of study, is called "practical training."
 There are two types of practical training: Curricular Practical Training (CPT) and Optional Practical Training (OPT).